shoesforindustry/kirby-plugins-alphabetise/readme.md

 The Alphabetise plugin will alphabetise a given [Kirby CMS](http://getkirby.com/) *page* array or *tag* array and return it for further processing/display as an alphabetised array.

-*The array whose key your are trying to sort on should of course only contain letters of the alphabet, if not problems may occur.*

-*Also the code (explode) uses a '~' tilde, if you use this in your key, especially at the beginning of the string, then you could run into sorting problems.
-You could of course manually change it if required.*

 ## Installation